microsoft/service-fabric-observer/Documentation/Observers.md

 So, each iteration of this observer accumulates *temporary* data for use in health determination.

-This observer also monitors the FabricObserver service itself for CPU/Mem/Disk.
+This observer also monitors the FabricObserver service itself across CPU/Mem/Disk.

 **DiskObserver**